makgyver/rectorch/docsrc/csv-format.rst

     u2,i1
     u2,i3

-The example shows a data set CSV with 4 ratings, 2 users (u1, u2) and 3 items (i1,i2,i3).
-The CSV uses colon as delimiter and it has a header which must be configured correctly in the data configuration file (see :ref:`config-format`).
-Since the data set has implicit feedback, in the configuration file it must be set ``topn`` to 1.
+The example shows a data set CSV with 4 ratings, 2 users (u1, u2) and 3 items (i1, i2, i3).
+The CSV
+uses colon as delimiter and it has a header which must be configured correctly in the data configuration file (see :ref:`config-format`).

 In the case of data sets for rating predition, a third column must be provided containing the rating value.
 For example: